LLMGA: Multimodal Large Language Model based Generation Assistant: Methodology

-Next, we output $\mathbf{T}_{R}$ directly, while $\mathbf{T}_{P}$ is fed into the subsequent SD for T2I generation (Eq.~\ref{eq:sd_t2i}) or editing (Eq.~\ref{eq:sd_edit}).
-Notably, for image editing such as inpainting and outpainting, an additional mask $\mathbf{I}_{mask}$ and the edited image $\mathbf{I}_{input}$ are essential inputs for the inpainting SD.
-These inputs specify the region requiring editing.
+We present $\mathbf{T}_{R}$ as the immediate text response to users.
+Concurrently, $\mathbf{T}_{P}$ is further fed into the subsequent SD to guide T2I generation (Eq.~\ref{eq:sd_t2i}), inpainting \& outpainting (Eq.~\ref{eq:sd_painting}), and instruction-based image editing (Eq.~\ref{eq:sd_edit}).
 Where $\mathbf{Z}$ denotes the random Gaussian noise.
 Furthermore, to ensure the encoding of all $\mathbf{T}_{P}$ for SD, we iteratively run the CLIP text encoder until all prompts are encoded.
+For inpainting \& outpainting, except the input image $\mathbf{I}_{input}$, an additional mask $\mathbf{I}_{mask}$ are essential inputs for the inpainting SD to specify the region requiring generation.
+For instruction-based image editing, $\mathcal{F}_{Edit}$ performs inversion~\cite{DDIM,directinversion} and prompt-to-prompt~\cite{prompt2prompt} based on T2I SD.